ourlifeloop/marketing/src/cms/training-faqs/how-do-i-send-a-message-to-another-staff-member.md

 ---
 question: How do I send a message to another staff member?
-answer: 'In the feature menu, click on the "Communication" tab.
+answer: 'On the feature menu, click on the "Communication" tab.
 On the top right-hand side, select "+ New Message”.
 This will give you a modal with the option to message Residents, Connections or Staff.
 Locate the staff member’s name and select the blue arrow to add them to the conversation and then select